 Unitholders who are resident in the UK may be liable to UK taxation on capital gains arising from the sale or other disposal, including a redemption of Units in the Trust.
-A switch of funds is treated as a disposal for capital gains tax purposes.
-Gains will be tax-free if after deduction of allowable losses they fall within an individual's annual capital gains exemption.
+Gains will be tax-free if after deduction of allowable losses, they fall within an individual's annual capital gains exemption.